matomo-org/developer-documentation/docs/3.x/tracking-javascript.md

 *   `setCampaignNameKey(name)` - Set campaign name parameter(s).
 (Help: [Customize Campaign name parameter names](https://piwik.org/faq/how-to/#faq_120))
 *   `setCampaignKeywordKey(keyword)` - Set campaign keyword parameter(s).
 (Help: [Customize Campaign keyword parameter names](https://piwik.org/faq/how-to/#faq_120))
 *   `setConversionAttributionFirstReferrer( bool )` - Set to true to attribute a conversion to the first referrer.
 By default, conversion is attributed to the most recent referrer.
+*   `getCrossDomainLinkingUrlParameter()` - Gets the query parameter to append to links to handle cross domain linking.
+Use this to add cross domain support for links you add to the DOM through JavaScript.

 ### Ecommerce